Blockchains-Princeton/COS-ECE470-fa2022/Project4/README.md

 Then you will see this log in the terminal
 > Miner starting in continuous mode with lambda 1000000

 This means the miner is started and keeps working in the *main mining loop*.
-We also provide a parameter *lambda* and use it in sleep function inside the main mining loop, since we don't want excessive CPU usage.
-Here lambda is 1000000 (microseconds), so in each iteration of the main mining loop, it will sleep for that long.
+We also provide a parameter *lambda* and use it in the sleep function inside the main mining loop, to avoid excessive CPU usage.
+In the above example, lambda is 1000000 (microseconds), the miner will sleep for this duration after every iteration of the main mining loop.

 `-vv` in `cargo run -- -vv` means the level of logging is 2 (info).
 With `-vvv` the level is 3 (debug), and you can get more logs in the terminal.